 We are committed to keeping the personal data that we hold safe from loss, corruption or theft.
 There are several ways we do this, including:

 - training for all staff and elected councillors on how to handle personal data;

-- IT security safeguards such as firewalls, encryption, and anti-virus software; and
+- IT security safeguards such as firewalls, encryption, and anti-virus software

-Unless we are using your data based on consent or to carry out obligations under contract, then we are using our legal powers.
-There are various different legal reasons for us to collect and use your personal data.
-The service specific privacy notices, which can be found at the end of this page, will tell you which legal power we are using according to which council service is using your data.
+There are a number of lawful reasons for the council to collect and use your personal data.
+The service specific privacy notices, which can be navigated at the end of this notice, will tell you which lawful basis the council is relying on for that specific process.